Our innovative padding designs significantly enhance impact protection and comfort.

 Traditional 3D printing is a slow, stepwise process.
 Light exposure, adding new resin, and repositioning must each happen separately and be repeated thousands of times for each component produced.
 But with DLS, these processes happen seamlessly.
 And by embracing an approach that isn't so start-and-stop, it's possible to precisely build hundreds of millimeters of material each hour rather than only a few.

 To accomplish the second objective, most helmets are lined with impact-absorbing pads.
-And for some time, foam has been the material of choice.
-Foam has made helmet padding inexpensive and relatively effective.
-Moreover, the offerings have evolved dramatically over the years: Ingenious combinations of materials (such as those seen in our own military helmet technology) effectively and comfortably resist impacts.
+And for years, foam has been the standard choice—it’s inexpensive and relatively effective.
+The offerings have even evolved dramatically over the years: combinations of materials, such as those seen in our own military helmets, effectively resist impacts.

-But challenges remain.
-Many pads are designed too stiffly—a problem that can make impacts that affect the brain far worse.
-Concussions remain difficult to prevent (and to detect).
+But some foam pads can be too stiff, which can worsen impacts, and they don't hold up well to multiple impacts.
 And on the battlefield, shockwaves from improvised explosive devices can still cause lasting injuries even through state-of-the-art headgear.

 Hard Head Veterans’ first generation of microlattice pads underwent a series of tests at National technical Systems labs to assess their performance: